Rhodes Faliraki Mini Guide

 How do I get to Faliraki?

 The easiest way is to use a budget carrier and fly into Rhodes International Airport.
 Both easyJet and Ryanair fly there and the airport is only around 6 miles from the resort.
 Most people will have transfers arranged but if not then there is a local bus or numerous taxis to take passengers to Faliraki.
 Families may find it easier to hire a car there.
+Hiring a car in Greece

-What is There to see and do in Faliraki?
+What is there to see and do in Faliraki?

 Most people choose Faliraki because of the beach and the night time entertainment.
 There’s not very much else locally apart from a visit to the fishing harbour at St Apostolos or a trip into Faliraki town to browse through the shops.
 To escape the area, you can get ferry boats from St Apostolos to Lindos, Rhodes Town and to other beaches along the coast.
 Families will enjoy Europe’s biggest waterpark near the resort centre.
 Free transfer buses can collect you from your accommodation if required.